-- Unit 5 - Understanding pain management; nutrition; Alternative verses complementary therapies, supplements and cancer.
+- Unit 5 - Understanding pain management; nutrition; alternative versus complementary therapies; supplements and cancer.

-- Unit 6 - Ethics; professional supervision – emotional and practical.
-Out-patients supervised treatment.
-Duration 4 hours including debrief and feed back.
+- Unit 6 - Ethics; professional supervision – emotional and practical; supervised practical treatment of a volunteer cancer client and assessment; debrief and feedback.

-The practical assessment will take place with a volunteer cancer client.
-If you require a practical re-assessment or further mentoring, you must pay for the facilitator's time directly, at a cost to be agreed between both parties.
-An example would be to pay the regular massage hourly rate of the facilitator.
+Any OM2 Students that require further assessment will be provided with a course transcript for CPE purposes, and an OM2 reassessment plan.
+If you require a practical re-assessment or further mentoring, you must pay for the Course Facilitator’s time directly, at a cost to be agreed between both parties.
+An example would be to pay the regular hourly massage rate of the Course Facilitator.

 Half-Price OM2 Refresher